Brighton's Best Vegetarian Restaurants

 Purezza Brighton

 If you think vegan pizza sounds like a compromise, Purezza will change your mind.
-This Kemptown favourite on St James's Street has racked up over 5,400 Google reviews with a 4.8-star average, making it one of the highest-rated restaurants in the city.
+This Kemptown favourite on St James's Street is one of the highest-rated restaurants in the city.
 The sourdough bases are perfectly crisp, the house-made vegan mozzarella is genuinely impressive, and the dessert menu is worth saving room for.
 We have taken plenty of meat-eating friends here and every single one has been converted.

 Happy Maki

 Vegan sushi might sound like it is missing the point, but Happy Maki on Gardner Street in the North Laine proves otherwise.
 Born from the owner's passion for ocean conservation, every roll here is completely fish-free, gluten-free, and mostly raw.
 The creativity in the fillings is remarkable, and the presentation is beautiful.
-With a 4.8-star Google rating from over 400 reviews, this little spot has built a seriously loyal following.
+This little spot has built a seriously loyal following.
 If you have never tried plant-based sushi, start here.

 Pink Moon